ImScientist/tensorflow-serving/README.md

 ### 3 Monitoring with Prometheus and Visualization with Grafana using Kubernetes

+The code snippets below are tested locally on the [rancher-desktop](https://rancherdesktop.io/) context but it should work for docker-desktop users, as well.
+We will mention the places that were changed explicitly to make things work locally.

 - Tensorflow server

     - In the ideal case we have to mount a volume that contains the models into the pod running the tensorflow server.